-With the definition of samples, we now formally define safe and unsafe zones.
-The word ``safe'' and ``unsafe'' comes from ``safe and unsafe program states'' in program verification, which means states that can be reached and states that conflict with the assertion (the condition to be verified). \begin{definition}[Safe Zone and Unsafe Zone] The safe zone of the predicate $p$, $\mathcal{S}_p$, is a set of positive samples.
-The unsafe zone of the predicate $p$, $\mathcal{U}_p$, is a set of negative samples. \end{definition} The zones can be represented as symbolic expressions, such as inequalities and equations.
-They can contain zero samples\footnote{In this case, the zone is $\bot$.}, or contain a finite or infinite number of samples.
-Notably, a positive sample can also be seen as a safe zone, and a negative sample can be seen as an unsafe zone.
+We now formally define safe and unsafe zones, borrowing the terms ``safe'' and ``unsafe'' from program verification.

+\begin{definition}[Safe and Unsafe Zones] A safe (unsafe) zone of a predicate $p$, $\mathcal{S}_p$ $(\mathcal{U}_p)$, is a set of positive (negative) samples of $p$. \end{definition} The zones are often symbolically represented as expressions, such as inequalities and equations.
+They may include zero sample\footnote{In this case, the zone is $\bot$.}, or a finite or infinite number of samples.
+Notably, a positive sample can also be viewed as a safe zone, while a negative sample can be seen as an unsafe zone.

 \begin{example} In $\mathcal{H}_0$ in Example \ref{exp}, one safe zone for predicate $inv(v_0,v_1,v_2,v_3,v_4)$ is $\mathcal{S}_{inv}=\neg (v_0 \leq 0) \ \land \ v_1 \leq v_0 \ \land \ v_2=0 \ \land \ v_3=0 \ \land \ v_4=0$, since $s^+\in\mathcal{S}_{inv}$ satisfies $s^+[\mathcal{C}_0]:\top\rightarrow inv(s^+)$.
 One unsafe zone for predicate $inv$ is $\mathcal{U}_{inv}=\neg (v_4 \geq v_0 v_2)$, since $s^-\in\mathcal{U}_{inv}$ satisfies $s^-[\mathcal{C}_2]:inv(s^-)\rightarrow \bot $. \end{example}